 Also if you do misstep or maybe lose concentration you may come off it even with the help of the safety bars to grab on to prevent this.
 It’s not that difficult really but it is harder than what has to happen with a recumbent bike.

 A recumbent bike gives you the option of adjusting resistance.
-Although the ones under $200 don’t get really tough those over $300 can get very tough as you’d experience on the toughest hill climbs.
+Although the less expensive ones don’t get really tough as those more pricey which can get very tough as you’d experience on the toughest hill climbs.
 The adjustment is quick and easy.
 Those that use electro-magnetic allows you to jump from very easy to very hard with the push of button and in moments you are pushing up that very tough hill and vice versa.

 Treadmills can help you with hill work by being able to be adjusted for different inclines with a maximum of around to 20% for some machines, which is tough when running.
 However, not all offer this steepness.